Gentle Morning Kitchari (One Pot, Vegan, GF)

 How to Make Gentle Morning Kitchari

 - Cook the spices.
-Heat the oil over medium heat in a large pot.
-Once the oil is shimmering, add the cumin and mustard seeds and cook while constantly stirring, until they begin to pop.
-This should take about 2 minutes.
+Heat the oil over medium heat in a large pot, then add the cumin and mustard seeds.
+Cook, stirring constantly, until they begin to pop.

 - Cook the veggies.
-Add the onion, carrots, and ginger to the pot, and sauté until the onion is translucent.
-This should take about 5 minutes.
+Add the onion, carrots, and ginger to the pot, and sauté for about 5 minutes, or until the onion is translucent.

 - Add the rest of the ingredients.
-Add the rice, dal, turmeric, cloves, water, vegetable broth, salt, and pepper to the pot, and stir to combine.
+Stir the rice, dal, turmeric, cloves, water, vegetable broth, salt, and pepper into the pot.

 - Use a homemade broth.
-Store bought stock is great, but it’s never as good as when you make it at home.
+Store-bought stock is great, but it’s never as good as when you make it at home.
 I always recommend using a homemade broth when possible, and that’s especially true with a dish like this, where the stock really shines through.
-You can take this kitchari recipe to the next level by using a homemade vegetable broth.

-- Have fun with the texture.
+- Adjust the texture to your liking.
 Just like with oatmeal, different people like different textures for their kitchari.
 If you like a thick consistency, cook it a little longer.
 If you prefer your gentle morning kitchari to be a little runnier, cook it for a shorter amount of time, or add extra liquid.

 - Use lots of toppings.
 This kitchari is great as is, but it’s a lot better with some fun toppings.
 I like to top mine with fresh lemon or lime, chopped cilantro, and melted coconut oil, but you can put almost anything on top of a bowl of kitchari.
-Dill, ghee, coconut flakes, and chutney are all common toppings.
+Try toasted cashews, coconut flakes, and chutney, or a dash of your favourite hot sauce.

 Leftover kitchari will last in the fridge for up to 4 days if stored in an airtight container.
-You can reheat it over medium heat on the stove top for 3-5 minutes, until warm all the way through.
+Reheat it over medium heat on the stove top for 3-5 minutes, until warm all the way through.
 You can also reheat it in the microwave on medium heat, cooking in 30-second increments until hot.
-You might want to add a splash of water to the kitchari before heating, so that it doesn’t get too dry.
+You might want to add a splash of water to the kitchari before heating so that it doesn’t get too dry.

 Can I Freeze This Recipe?

 You definitely can!
-Gentle morning kitchari will last in the freezer for up to 6 months, as long as it’s stored in an airtight container.
+This kitchari recipe will last in the freezer for up to 6 months, as long as it’s stored in an airtight container.
 Thaw in the fridge, or defrost in the microwave before reheating.

 More Indian & Lentil Recipes to Make